Japanese dialects

+Japan with its numerous islands and mountains has the ideal setting for developing many dialects.

 History

 Regional variants of Japanese have been confirmed since the Old Japanese era.
 The Man'yōshū, the oldest existing collection of Japanese poetry, includes poems written in dialects of the capital (Nara) and eastern Japan, but other dialects were not recorded.
+The compiler included azuma uta ("eastern songs") that show that eastern dialect traits were distinct from the western dialect of Nara.
+It is not clear if the capital of Nara entertained the idea of a standard dialect, however, they had an understanding which dialect should be regarded as the standard one, the dialect of the capital.

 The recorded features of eastern dialects were rarely inherited by modern dialects, except for a few language islands such as Hachijo Island.
 In the Early Middle Japanese era, there were only vague records such as "rural dialects are crude".
 However, since the Late Middle Japanese era, features of regional dialects had been recorded in some books, for example Arte da Lingoa de Iapam, and the recorded features were fairly similar to modern dialects.
+In these works, recorded by the Christian missionaries in Japan, they regard the true colloquial Japanese as the one used by the court nobles in Kyōto.
+Other indications for the Kyōto dialect to be considered the standard dialect at that time are glossaries of local dialects that list the Kyōto equivalent for local expressions.

 The variety of Japanese dialects developed markedly during the Early Modern Japanese era (Edo period) because many feudal lords restricted the movement of people to and from other fiefs.
 Some isoglosses agree with old borders of han, especially in Tohoku and Kyushu.
-From the Nara period to the Edo period, the dialect of Kinai (now central Kansai) had been the de facto standard form of Japanese, and the dialect of Edo (now Tokyo) took over in the late Edo period.
+Nevertheless, even with the political capital being moved to Edo (i.e. Tōkyō) the status of the Kyōto dialect was not threatened immediately as it was still the cultural and economic center that dominated Japan.
+This dominance waned as Edo began to assert more political and economic force and made investments in its cultural development.
+At the end of the eighteenth century the Japanese that was spoken in Edo was regarded as standard as all glossaries from this period use the Edo dialect for local expressions.